Stanford-le-Hope

 Early modernist author Joseph Conrad lived in Stanford-le-Hope from 1896 to 1898.
-More recent notable figures would include author Emma Robinson and comedian Phill Jupitus.
+Other notable figures are comedian Phill Jupitus and television and radio presenter Rylan Clark.

 Geography

 Stanford-le-Hope is bordered to the north by the A13 road and to the south by the Thames Estuary.
 It is located 12.7 miles (20.5 km) west of Southend-on-Sea.
-The town centre has a village feel with its 800-year-old church, St Margarets making a prominent and attractive landmark around which shops, pubs and restaurants have grown to create a lively core to the town.
+The town centre has a village feel with the 800-year-old church, St Margarets making a prominent and attractive landmark around which shops, pubs and restaurants have grown around to create a lively core to the town.

-As Stanford-le-Hope grows in size, it has started to incorporate neighbouring settlements such as Corringham, Mucking and Fobbing, the latter of which was the scene of one of the uprisings which led to the Peasants' Revolt.
+As Stanford-le-Hope has grown in size, it started to incorporate neighbouring settlements such as Corringham, Mucking and Fobbing, the latter of which was the scene of one of the uprisings which led to the Peasants' Revolt.

+Unlike some other areas of Thurrock, Stanford-le-Hope is surrounded by countryside and farmland.

 The River Hope, a tributary of the Thames, runs through the town.

+The town name is derived from Norman settlements and refers to Stanna's Ford over the river Hope.

 Locally there are a number of parks and nature reserves, notably Thurrock Thameside Nature Reserve, with a visitor centre providing views up and down the Thames across both industrial and natural landscapes including the Mucking Flats and Marshes SSSI.

-In 2014, a group of residents led a restoration project which raised funds to finance a restoration of the war memorial, as part of the commemoration of the 1914-1919 conflict in Europe.
+In 2014, a group of residents led a restoration project which raised funds to finance a restoration of the war memorial, as part of the commemoration of the 1914–1919 conflict in Europe.

+Climate

 Transport and industry

 The town is served by Stanford-le-Hope railway station.
 The town is home to many commuters working in London, thanks to its proximity to the capital and its c2c-operated London, Tilbury and Southend line rail connections.

 Many residents also travel along the nearby A13 to work in the Lakeside Shopping Centre, as well as the industrial and commercial businesses along the north bank of the Thames running west towards the Port of London.

 Until 1999 the town was home to two refineries located on the nearby Thames, Shell Haven and Coryton.
 The Shell site ceased operating in 1999 and has since been redeveloped as the London Gateway deepwater container port, with attendant logistics and commercial development.

+Media

+Stanford-le-Hope is within the BBC London and ITV London region.
+Television signals are received from Crystal Palace TV transmitter, BBC South East and ITV Meridian can also be received from Bluebell Hill TV transmitter.

+Local radio stations are BBC Essex on 95.3 FM, Heart East on 96.3 FM, Radio Essex on 105.1 FM and Time 107.5, a community based station which broadcast from its studios in Romford on 107.5 FM.

+The town is served by the local newspapers, Thurrock Gazette and The Evening Echo.